-Guild Hall was established in 1931 as one of the first multidisciplinary centers in the country to combine a museum, theater, and education space under one roof.
-It is a gathering place for the community where those who wish to can find a common space for artistic growth and appreciation.
+As the center of cultural activities on the East End of the Hamptons, Guild Hall was established in 1931 as one of the first multidisciplinary centers in the country to combine a museum, theater, and education space under one roof.
+It is a gathering place for the community to find a common space for artistic growth and appreciation.
 For nearly ninety years, Guild Hall has embraced this open-minded vision and provided a welcoming area to learn, perform and enjoy the arts in the building’s minimalist environment.
+Photography courtesy of Adam Macchia for Artists Den Entertainment.